 The Employment on Trial scheme aims to give people the confidence to start a new job, even if they are not sure it will work out.

-It ensures you will not lose your Jobseeker's Allowance if you leave the job, as long as you have given it a fair try.
+It makes sure you will not lose your Jobseeker's Allowance if you leave the job, as long as you have given it a fair try.

 The conditions for the scheme are as follows: